astrostitch/Poke-Fights/README.md

 The damage will depend on the attack and the type of the pokemon that will receive it

-If the pokemon type is strong against the attack type the attack will receive a penalty of damage, dividing it by 1.25, If the pokemon type is weak afainst the attack type the attack will receive a boos of damage, multiplying it by 1.25
+If the pokemon type is strong against the attack type the attack will receive a penalty of damage, dividing it by 1.25, If the pokemon type is weak against the attack type the attack will receive a boost of damage, multiplying it by 1.25

 [![imagen-2024-11-15-200005116.png](https://i.postimg.cc/DwQFD7B1/imagen-2024-11-15-200005116.png)](https://postimg.cc/MnGhfJkG)